rgravina/ckad-notes/namespaces.md

 #  Namespaces

-During the CKAD exam you will be required to work in namespaces for certain questions, so it helps to be familiar with working with namespaces.
+During the CKAD exam you will be required to work in namespaces for certain questions.

 To create a namespace, use `k create namespace` (abbreviated to `ns`).
 For example: